peteroupc/html3dutil/doc/ShapeGroup.md

 in it.
 * [getBounds](#ShapeGroup_getBounds)<br>Finds a bounding box that holds all vertices in this shape group.
-* [getMatrix](#ShapeGroup_getMatrix)<br>Gets a copy of the transformation needed to transform this shape group's coordinates to world coordinates.
+* [getMatrix](#ShapeGroup_getMatrix)<br>Gets a copy of the transformation needed to transform this shape group's-coordinates to world coordinates.
 * [getShape](#ShapeGroup_getShape)<br>Gets the shape or shape group located in this shape group at the given index.
 * [getTransform](#ShapeGroup_getTransform)<br>Gets a reference to the transform used by this shape group object.